Scream (1996 film): Box office

-The premiere of Scream took place on December 18, 1996, at the AVCO theater in Westwood, Los Angeles.
+The premiere of Scream took place on December 18, 1996, at the AVCO Theater in Westwood, Los Angeles.
 It was released in the United States and Canada on December 20.
-During its opening weekend, the film grossed $6.4 million across 1,413 theaters—an average of $4,497 per theater—making it the fourth-highest-grossing film of the weekend, behind 101 Dalmatians ($7 million), Jerry Maguire ($13.1 million), and the debut of Beavis and Butt-Head Do America ($20.1 million).
-The performance was considered a failure by industry professionals, resulting in Variety labeling Scream "dead on arrival".
-Maddalena recounted herself and Craven observing a raucous audience for Beavis and Butt-Head Do America while Scream had "maybe seven people in there.
+During its opening weekend, the film grossed $6.4 million across 1,413 theaters, making it the fourth-highest-grossing film of the weekend, behind 101 Dalmatians ($7 million), Jerry Maguire ($13.1 million), and the debut of Beavis and Butt-Head Do America ($20.1 million).
+Following its modest opening, some involved with the production feared Scream would be a commercial failure, with Maddalena later recalling that Variety had considered the film "DOA" ("dead on arrival").
+Maddalena said that she and Craven observed a raucous audience for Beavis and Butt-Head Do America, while Scream had "maybe seven people in there.
 No one was laughing or screaming.
 We went away so dejected."
-However, Scream received positive audience word-of-mouth and exit-polling responses, leading the studio to increase the marketing and distribution budget.
-This contributed to Screams performance improving in the following weeks.
-Although it fell to fifth place in its second weekend, it increased its weekend gross to $9.1 million, and again in its third weekend, rising to third place with $10 million.
-Scream remained in the top-ten-highest-grossing films for nine weeks in total, becoming a surprise success and grossing a total of $103 million.
-This figure made it the number 13 highest-grossing film of 1996, and highest-grossing slasher film of its time, until Halloween (2018).
-It was Miramax's second film to gross $100 million in the United States and Canada after Pulp Fiction (1994).
-The film was most successful with teenagers and young people in their 20s.
+However, Scream received positive audience word-of-mouth and exit-polling responses – receiving an average grade of B+ on an A+ to F scale from CinemaScore – leading the studio to increase its marketing and distribution budget.
+This contributed to improved performance in subsequent weeks.

+Although it fell to fifth place in its second weekend, its gross increased to $9.1 million and rose again in its third weekend to $10 million, reaching third place.
+Scream remained in the top ten for nine weeks, becoming a surprise success and ultimately earning $103 million.
+This made it the 13th-highest-grossing film of 1996 and the highest-grossing slasher film of all time, until Halloween (2018).
+It was also Miramax's second film to gross $100 million in the United States and Canada, after Pulp Fiction (1994).
+The film performed most strongly among teenagers and audiences in their 20s.